Amiynarh/DEVFEST2025/README.md

 ### 3\.
 The Backend Service & Routing

+This is the load balancer's core, distributing traffic across your regions.
 Connect the NEGs to a global backend.

 ```bash
 # Create the backend service